dgraph-io/dgraph/wiki/content/deploy/index.md

 # Upgrade Dgraph

-{{% notice "note" %}}If you are upgrading from v0.7 please check whether you have the export api or get the latest binary for version v0.7.7 and use the export api. {{% /notice %}}

 Doing periodic exports is always a good idea.
 This is particularly useful if you wish to upgrade Dgraph or reconfigure the sharding of a cluster.
 The following are the right steps safely export and restart.

 - Start an [export]({{< relref "#export">}})